 November Field Notes, Issue 11, coming in hot!
-It’s the last day of the month.
-I got this out just in the nick of time.
 In this issue:

 As a way of giving back, my husband Jeff spearheaded the Yountville Community Thanksgiving.
 He opted for pick-up or delivery again this year to keep everyone safe.
 Phat Ankle performed at the outdoor, drive-through pick-up, entertaining the parade of hungry bellies driving past to pick up their holiday meals.
 When the day was said and done, the event fed over 130 community members.